srinaina2007-sudo/CodeAlpha_Image-gallery/README.md

+# Title

-# 📸 CodeAlpha Image Gallery
+ 📸 CodeAlpha Image Gallery

+ ---

+# Description

-Responsive Image Gallery built using HTML, CSS, and JavaScript as part of the CodeAlpha Frontend Development Internship.
+A Responsive Image Gallery built using HTML, CSS, and JavaScript with category filters, lightbox preview, custom cursor effects, and fully responsive design as part of the CodeAlpha Frontend Development Internship.

 ---